 The COUNTIF function counts cells that meet criteria, returning the number of occurrences found.
 If no cells meet criteria, COUNTIF returns zero.
 You can use behavior directly inside an IF statement to mark values that have a zero count (i.e. values...

-SUMPRODUCT accepts one or more arrays, multiplies the arrays together, and returns the "sum of products" as a final result.
+The SUMPRODUCT function accepts one or more arrays, multiplies the arrays together, and returns the "sum of products" as a final result.
 If only one array is supplied, SUMPRODUCT simply returns the sum of items in the array.
-The ISERROR function returns TRUE...
+In the example shown,...

 MATCH is an Excel function used to locate the position of a lookup value in a row, column, or table.
 MATCH supports approximate and exact matching, and wildcards (* ?) for partial matches.
 Often, MATCH is combined...